Advancing the dimensionality reduction of speaker embeddings for speaker diarisation: disentangling noise and informing speech activity: Introduction

 However, we empirically found that the effectiveness of our DR module varies from session to session.
 When the AE is trained independently for each session, we adopt a fixed code dimensionality, whereas we assume that the optimal code dimensionality may differ in each session depending on two factors: (i) the number of speakers and (ii) the duration.
 If the dimensionality is too small, the information required for speaker diarisation in the code becomes insufficient, resulting in performance degradation.
 In contrast, the excessive dimensionality may cause unnecessary information (e.g., background noise) to reside in the code~\cite{huang2020unsupervised}.
 Furthermore, the existing DR module trains the AE without distinction of speech or non-speech, potentially enforcing the projected embedding to also represent background noise as well as speaker identity~\cite{polyak2019attention}.
 The focus of this work will therefore be on mitigating the limitations of the existing DR module, and improving to be less hyper-parameter-dependent.

 We propose two additional improvements upon the existing DR module to accomplish the goal.
 First, we extend the AE architecture by adding another code whereby the two codes each stand to represent speaker identity ({\em ``speaker code''}) and other irrelevant information ({\em ``noise code''}), respectively (Section~\ref{ssec:disentangle}).
 Employing two codes, the proposed method excludes noise-relevant factors from the speaker code.
-Second, we introduce an {\em ``indicator''} to the DR module which represents whether the input is extracted from a speech or a non-speech segments (Section~\ref{ssec:indicator}).
-Training with this indicator would ideally force the speaker code to be empty for speaker embeddings from non-speech segments, and therefore prevent the speaker code from representing the background noise.
+Second, we introduce {\em ``speech activity vector (SAV)''} to the DR module which represents whether the input is extracted from a speech or a non-speech segment (Section~\ref{ssec:indicator}).
+Training with SAV would ideally force the speaker code to be empty for speaker embeddings from non-speech segments, and therefore prevent the speaker code from representing the background noise.

 We evaluate the effectiveness of the proposed methods on a range of datasets, on which we show the state-of-the-art performance (Section~\ref{sec:experiment}).
 In addition, we present additional analysis that our proposed approaches result in a less hyper-parameter-dependent module (Section~\ref{subsec:discussion_2}).